Navigating the workflow¶

 In the first tool, the original ini file is being converted into a valid toml file.
 Ensure that the file you want to use is the one you want to import in the Spine Database.

 This is the central database, also called the Spine Database, where all the data are stored.
 Alternative and Scenario can be created manually and if any data needs to be changed, added, or add new main section in the .ini files can be done from the database.
-When double clicking on database, it will open the Spine Database interface that would look like somewhat similar to what is shown below.
+However, the preferred way is to import the template from the CWatM template and change directly after importing the template.
+When double clicking on database, it will open the Spine Database interface that would look like somewhat similar to what is shown below after completing step 1-3.

 Tip